 (E) Intrastate tariff sheets that include the intrastate access services or rate elements, rates and charges, rate structures, and/or terms and conditions that do not mirror their interstate counterparts or the corresponding provisions of the intrastate access tariff in which it is concurring.

 (5) Pursuant to IC 8-1-32.5-11(c), all tariffs filed by communications service providers as defined by IC 8-1-32.5-4 shall become effective upon filing.
+However, a communications service provider is free to submit an intrastate access tariff in advance of the desired effective date, so long as the communications service provider includes in its cover letter the date upon which the communications service provider desires the intrastate access tariff to be considered filed with the Commission for purposes of establishing the effective date pursuant to IC 8-1-32.5-11(c).

-(45) For tariffs other than intrastate access tariff filings, all work papers supporting the filing, including revenue and cost projections, which must be clearly explained and include clear explanations of the following:
+(46) For tariffs other than intrastate access tariff filings, all work papers supporting the filing, including revenue and cost projections, which must be clearly explained and include clear explanations of the following: